On April 2015, PCI DSS v3.1 was released as the latest iteration for industry-wide requirements and guidelines for securing cardholder data.

-This blog post discusses the cryptographic key management techniques used in the banking industry to comply with PCI DSS.
+This blog post discusses the cryptographic key management techniques that banks use to meet PCI DSS requirements.

 PCI DSS Updated to Address SSL Risk